lamhq/tech-notes/devops/aws/20-big-data/4-kinesis.md

 # Amazon Kinesis Services

-Amazon Kinesis Family helps collect, process, and analyze real-time streaming data. you can get timely insights and react quickly to new information.
+Kinesis helps ingest, process, and analyze **real-time streaming data**.

-Amazon Kinesis offers cost-effective processing of streaming data at any scale.

 With Amazon Kinesis, you can can ingest various types of real-time data such as video, audio, logs, clickstreams, and IoT telemetry data for machine learning, analytics, and other applications.